-For ex-spouses who have a fairly good relationship, the “empty nest” timesharing arrangement sometimes works well, especially in areas like Dade City.
+For ex-spouses who have a fairly good relationship, the “empty nest” timesharing arrangement sometimes works well, especially in areas like Wesley Chapel.
 Instead of the children moving from house to house every other weekend, the parents relocate.
 The consistency for the children is a big plus.
 Obviously, the empty nest model only works if the parents are civil to one another and live fairly close together.

 If the opposite is true, it’s very important to draw very clear boundaries.
 Pickup and drop-off times must be very specific.
 A neutral exchange spot, such as a neighborhood restaurant, may be a good idea as well.